AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 ## Create SQL statements {#create}

-If you've selected **DirectQuery** mode, you will need to fill out the Advanced options section with the SQL query you want to create.
+If you've selected **[!DNL DirectQuery]** mode, you will need to fill out the Advanced options section with the SQL query you want to create.

-Under **SQL statement**, insert the SQL query you want to create.
-Ensure that the checkbox labelled **Include relationship columns** is selected.
-Once you've written your query, select **OK** to continue.
+Under **[!DNL SQL statement]**, insert the SQL query you want to create.
+Ensure that the checkbox labelled **[!DNL Include relationship columns]** is selected.
+Once you've written your query, select **[!DNL OK]** to continue.

 ![](../images/clients/power-bi/direct-query-mode.png)

 A preview of your query appears.
-Select **Load** to see the results of the query.
+Select **[!DNL Load]** to see the results of the query.

 ![](../images/clients/power-bi/preview-direct-query.png)

 ## Next steps

 Now that you've connected with [!DNL Query Service], you can use [!DNL Power BI] to write queries.
-For more information on how to write and run queries, please read the [running queries guide](../best-practices/writing-queries.md).
+For more information on how to write and run queries, please read the guide on [running queries](../best-practices/writing-queries.md).